ckcollab/ericcarmichael/content/pages/resume.md

 ![Chin Up mood tracker](|filename|/images/chinup.png)
 </div>

-I make the best of every day by tracking my mood with another personal app I made called Chin Up.
+I make the best of every day by tracking my mood with another personal app I made called [chin-up](https://github.com/ckcollab/chin-up).

-With Chin Up I track some daily metrics (Strength, Flexibility, Relationships) as well as monthly overall metrics (Nature, Life goals, etc.).
+With chin-up I track some daily metrics (Strength, Flexibility, Relationships) as well as monthly overall metrics (Nature, Life goals, etc.).
 Each metric is rated 1-10 and has an optional notes field.
 I wanted it to be as simple as possible to encourage consistent usage.